minno/minno-php-sdk/examples/readme.md

 Usage
 -----

+**NOTE**: If you want to run this on your own server, you will need to create a Minno button item in the Partner Dashboard.
+Any purchases made with that button on your own server will make real charges to your Minno account that can't be reverted!

 To run this example on your own server, you'll first need to edit the configuration variables at the top of the upload.php file: